ayunker/ayunker.github.io/_drafts/chicago-coffee.md

 I wish I had kept better notes earlier on, so some of this is just based off my (foggy) memory:

-[**Metroplis**](https://www.metropoliscoffee.com/) - This is one of, if not my favorite, roasters.
+**[Metroplis](https://www.metropoliscoffee.com/)** - This is one of, if not my favorite, roasters.
 Consistently great, consistently a few bucks cheaper than other roasters for comparable beans.
 I've tried a handful of new beans (Papua New Guinea, Ecuador), as well as some staples (Brazil, Rwanda) and enjoyed them all.
 It doesn't hurt that I don't even have to cross the street to pick up their beans at [Dollop](https://www.dollopcoffee.com/).

 In particular, the Papua New Guinea Keto Tapasi was easily my favorite from Metropolis.
 This was my first coffee from Papua New Guinea, and I was a little skeptical because it was something new and not really known as a powerhouse region for coffee production.
 I was very impressed with the cups I brewed, it was very balanced and smooth, sweet but not too sweet.
 I wish I had bought a second bag of this.

 **[Intelligentsia]()** - Probably the biggest roaster here in Chicago, and one of the big players in third wave coffee.
+They're a major force in the city, and their beans are always very good but it always feels a little bit 'big box'.
+I just don't get the same vibe or wow factor as I do at the smaller roasters here.
+The beans are always a safe bet, and always have some good seasonal blends and single origins on hand, just not where my coffee heart lies.

 **[Dark Matter]()** - The Dark Matter cafes are easily my favorite cafes to hang out in the city.
 Best vibe/community feeling, hands down.